nicbou/winston/readme.md

 You will also need `festival` so Winston can reply back to you.
 If you are using OS X, you can replace the call in utils.texttospeech.text_to_speech command to use the much better `say` command.

-*Note: there might be packages which I forgot about, so do not hesitate to open an issue or send an email if the instructions are incomplete or unclear.
+*Important notes: Make sure you have up-to-date packages because some older versions will make your life much harder.
+There might be packages which I forgot about, so do not hesitate to open an issue or send an email if the instructions are incomplete or unclear.
 I take these to heart, and will respond as quickly as possible.*

 ### Creating commands